Chapter 3

 CH 3 – NATURAL GROWTH OF THE HUMAN JAW SYSTEM

-The strains produced by biting are highest near the bite table in the lower face, moderate in the middle face, and very low in the upper face.93 The tooth bearing portions of the jawbones and their extensive frameworks of supporting bones experience compressive forces, regions of muscle attachment and insertion (such as the zygomatic arch and the coronoid process) experience tensile forces, and areas between these two portions experienced twisting, bending, and shearing forces.83 In front, the nasal processes carry incisal biting forces from the upper jawbone to the medial (inner) aspects of the supraorbital ridge.
-At the canine and premolar areas, the walls of the maxillary sinuses and nasal cavity transfer biting forces up to the sides of the supraorbital ridge and the front portions of the cheekbones.
+Those forces are highest near the bite table in the lower face, moderate in the middle face, and very low in the upper face.93 The tooth bearing portions of the jawbones and their extensive frameworks of supporting bones experience compressive forces, regions of muscle attachment and insertion (such as the zygomatic arch and the coronoid process) experience tensile forces, and areas between these two portions experienced twisting, bending, and shearing forces.83 In front, the nasal processes carry incisal biting forces to the medial (inner) aspects of the supraorbital ridge.
+At the canine and premolar areas, the walls of the maxillary sinuses and nasal cavity transfer biting forces up to the sides of the supraorbital ridge and the front portions of the zygomae (cheekbones).
 At the molars, the bony prominences over the buccal roots transfer biting forces to the rear portions of the cheekbones, which in turn transfer these forces to the front portions of the temporal bones.
-More centrally, biting forces are transferred to the cranial base via the walls of the maxillary sinuses and the wings of the sphenoid bones.
+Medially, biting forces are transferred to the cranial base via the walls of the maxillary sinuses and the wings of the sphenoid bones.

+Bones respond to mechanical stimulation in a manner that depends on force and time.
+Absence of force leads to bone loss (atrophy).
+Excessive force can lead to osteoblast apoptosis and destruction of bone tissue.
 Where muscles pull on bones, those bones develop protuberances for the attachments of the muscles.
 Where muscles bend bones, those bones develop an internal architecture aligned to withstand bending forces.
-As a result, muscle activity causes the bones at their origins and insertions to strengthen just enough to be able to withstand whatever forces they can apply, and weakness or paralysis of muscles produces bones that are extremely thin and mechanically deficient.50-51
+Muscle activity causes the bones at their origins and insertions to strengthen just enough to be able to withstand whatever forces they can apply, and weakness or paralysis of muscles produces bones that are extremely thin and mechanically deficient.50-51

-Bite forces that are rhythmic, like in chewing, probably stimulate growth by increasing oxygen supply due to the pumping effect of rhythmically alternating forces.
-In this process, oxygen seems to be a "master controlling switch" – affecting osteoblast metabolism, osteoclast metabolism, and osteoid calcification.52-53 Stimuli that produce osteogenic activity are frequency-specific.
-Repetitive loading is osteogenic while constant loading is not.54-55
+Bite forces that alternate rhythmically, like in chewing, probably stimulate growth by increasing oxygen supply due to a pumping effect.
+Stimuli that produce osteogenic activity are frequency-specific.
+Repetitive loading is osteogenic, while constant loading is not.54-55 In this process, oxygen seems to be a "master controlling switch" – affecting osteoblast metabolism, osteoclast metabolism, and osteoid calcification.52-53.

 In fact, much of postnatal human craniofacial growth and development may be a process of adaptation to bite forces.
 The density of all the bones of the cranial vault varies according to jaw muscle strength.81 Moss pointed out, "The external form of the human skull ... is related directly to imposed loadings, a point verified experimentally in miniature swine skulls.
 It is known that unit strains are greatest in infant skulls, less in adolescent skulls and least in adult skulls, suggesting that the growing skull increasingly adapts its structure to masticatory loadings."82